This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 Water Filter

-If you’re planning on visiting countries where the quality of potable water is questionable, or you don’t want to drink de-salinated water (common in southern Spain), then a water filter is a great option.
+If you’re planning on visiting countries where the quality of potable water is questionable, or you don’t want to drink de-salinated water (common in eastern and southern Spain), then a water filter is a great option.

 RELATED POST: 101+ Motorhome Essentials You Need + Packing Checklist